Equidistribution theorems for holomorphic Siegel cusp forms of general degree: the level aspect: Introduction

 \textbf{Acknowledgments.} We would like to thank M. Miyauchi, M. Oi, S. Sugiyama, and M. Tsuzuki for helpful discussions.
 We thank KIAS in Seoul and RIMS in Kyoto for their incredible hospitality during this research.
+We thank the referees for their helpful remarks and corrections.